aparo/pyes/docs/guide/reference/api/index_.rst

 Versioning
 ==========

 Each document indexed is versioned.
 When indexing a doc, the **version** that is associated with it is returned as part of the response.
 The index API allows for `optimistic concurrency control <http://en.wikipedia.org/wiki/Optimistic_concurrency_control>`_  by allowing to specify the version the index should be updated under.
-This is handy for example when doing read and update, and making sure no changes happened in the meantime.
+This is handy for example when doing read and update, and making sure no changes happened in the meantime (when reading, make sure to set the **preference** to **_primary**).
 For example:

 .. code-block:: js